What’s the difference between AR, VR, MR & XR?

 Aviation

 XR has a wide range of applications for safety and maintenance in the aviation sector.
-Using VR aviation training, staff can practice aircraft maintence procedures, practice repairs and improve their ability to identify and repair any hazards on aircraft materials as well as engage in flight deck training, cabin crew training and aircraft inspection training to ensure the safety of passengers and crew.
+Using VR aviation training, staff can practice aircraft maintenance procedures, practice repairs and improve their ability to identify and repair any hazards on aircraft materials as well as engage in flight deck training, cabin crew training and aircraft inspection training to ensure the safety of passengers and crew.

 Automotive